stephenbradshaw/AzureC2PocDeployment/README.md

 There are currently two different sets of templates available here:
 * The `base` template which deploys the POC C2 compute instance (using [Sliver](https://github.com/BishopFox/sliver)) and basic network resources that are used as core supporting components by the domain fronting POCs
-* The `functionapp` template which deploys an [Azure Function App](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview) to forward implant traffic as discussed on my blog [here](https://thegreycorner.com/2025/05/07/azure-service-C2-forwarding.html)
+* The `functionapp` template which deploys an [Azure Function App](https://azure.microsoft.com/en-us/products/functions) to forward implant traffic as discussed on my blog [here](https://thegreycorner.com/2025/05/07/azure-service-C2-forwarding.html)
+* The `azurefd` template that deploys an [Azure Front Door](https://azure.microsoft.com/en-au/products/frontdoor) that forwards traffic through the previously discussed Function App to the C2 server
+* The `apim` template that deploys an [API Management Service](https://azure.microsoft.com/en-us/products/api-management) API that can forward traffic through the configured Function App to the C2 server

 # Creating the Resource Group